browserengineering/book/book/accessibility.md

             str(self.node), compute_role(self.node))
 ```

-Building the tree requires recursingly walking the document tree and adding
+Building the tree requires recursively walking the document tree and adding
 nodes if their role is not `None`:

 ``` {.python}